 Information Commissioner’s Officer – Guide to the Data Protection Act.

 West Midlands Adult Position of Trust Framework: A Framework and Process for responding to allegations and concerns against people working with adults with care and support needs (2017).

-For further information, visit the Information Commissioner’s Office (ICO) webpage outlining the GDPR seven key principles.
+For further information, visit the Information Commissioner’s Office (ICO) webpage outlining the UK GDPR seven key principles.

 Appendix 7: Glossary

 |DBS||Disclosure & Barring Service|

 |Data Controller||A person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are, or are to be, processed|